rajeshg007/datasciencecoursera/Clean Data Project/README.md

   * Minimum required R Version is 3.3.0, DPLYR Version 0.5.0

 * Project Contains 4 Files
- * 'run_analysis.R' main R File.
+ * `run_analysis.R` main R File.
- * 'README.md', the markup File which you are reading.
+ * `README.md`, the markup File which you are reading.
- * 'CodeBook.md', a code book, containg information regarding the variables and functions used in the file 'run_analysis.R'.
+ * `CodeBook.md`, a code book, containg information regarding the variables and functions used in the file `run_analysis.R`.
- * 'TidyData.txt', text file containing the tidy data in the recomended format. this is the file that is uploaded to the Course Project on Coursera.
+ * `TidyData.txt`, text file containing the tidy data in the recomended format. this is the file that is uploaded to the Course Project on Coursera.

  Thanks for reading